deverac/grafx2-dos/README.md

 e.g. Converting an image to RGB format is not supported.
 The useless scripts are included only for illustrative purposes.

-* Grafx2 does not work in DOSBox or DOSBox-X.
+* Grafx2 does not work in DOSBox-X.

 * Multi-byte characters in the names of contributors had to be replaced with similar single-byte ASCII characters to avoid over-running buffers and crashing